 We add the approve method to the State trait and add a new struct that implements State, the Published state.

 Similar to the way request_review on PendingReview works, if we call the approve method on a Draft, it will have no effect because approve will return self 1.
 When we call approve on PendingReview, it returns a new, boxed instance of the Published struct 2.
-The Published struct implements the State trait, and for both the request_review method and the approve method, it returns itself, because the post should stay in the Published state in those cases.
+The Published struct implements the State trait, and for both the request_review method and the approve method, it returns itself because the post should stay in the Published state in those cases.

 Now we need to update the content method on Post.
-We want the value returned from content to depend on the current state of the Post, so we’re going to have the Post delegate to a content method defined on its state, as shown in Listing 17-17:
+We want the value returned from content to depend on the current state of the Post, so we’re going to have the Post delegate to a content method defined on its state, as shown in Listing 17-17.

 src/lib.rs